-Excavated since the 1950’s, the ruins of the two temples of the Iseum can be seen today and part of the site has been reconstructed.
+Excavated since the 1950s, the ruins of the two (partially reconstructed) temples of the Iseum can be seen today.
 The remains of the original site, some of which have undergone significant modern restoration, are now contained within a wider museum complex.

 The Hungarian National Gallery (Magyar Nemzeti Galeria) in Budapest contains several historical art collections including medieval and gothic pieces, such as stonework, sculptures and altars.

 Located within Buda Castle, the Hungarian National Gallery is also home to the Habsburg Palatinal Crypt (Nadori kripta), the burial place of the Hungarian line of the Habsburg Dynasty.
 Note that the crypt can only be visited by prior arrangement and is located on the ground floor of Building C.